rg-engineering/ioBroker.openhomecontrol/README.md

 The HomeControl sensor sends temperature, hunidity, air pressure and brightness via CC1101.

-typical received data are:
+typical received data are on CUL:

   	got data from Sensor :CE1283180000 with 1 DP as broadcast Bright 250 lux

   	got data from Sensor :CE1283180000 with 2 DP as broadcast Temp 24.80 C Hum 57.50 %

   	got data from Sensor :CE1283180000 with 2 DP as broadcast Temp 24.67 C Press 962.35 mBar

   	got data from Sensor :CE1283180000 with 2 DP as broadcast Temp 24.66 C Press 962.33 mBar

+ typical received data are on HomeControl:

+	got data from Sensor: 3FAF82820000 as broadcast with 2 DP Temp 31.03 C Press 959.00 mBar

+	got data from Sensor: 3FAF82820000 as broadcast with 1 DP Bright 29.00 lux

+	got data from Sensor: 3FAF82820000 as broadcast with 2 DP Temp 30.80 C Hum 38.30 %

 The adapter is based on serialport https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/4.0.1/README.md